-- 3.12 Data used to establish baseline conditions can be obtained from a range of sources, including desk study and surveys.
+3.12 Data used to establish baseline conditions can be obtained from a range of sources, including desk study and surveys.
 These surveys may have been carried out during scoping, or scoping may have identified the need for further baseline survey to address gaps.
 In particular, baseline data for species and habitats may not be available in some marine areas.
 Standard survey methods should be used to ensure that the data collected are robust and results can be easily interpreted and compared with those from other investigations.
-Habitat surveys should follow a published and recognised habitat classification system that is appropriate for the site's location (see Appendix 5).
 Details of how methods have been tailored to meet the needs of the study should be included.
-If survey methods vary from accepted good practice this should be explained and justified, and reliability of the results discussed. - 3.13 Any limitations of surveys, such as information, access or seasonal constraints, should be outlined (see BS 42020, clause 6.7).
+If survey methods vary from accepted good practice this should be explained and justified, and reliability of the results discussed.

+3.13 Any limitations of surveys, such as information, access or seasonal constraints, should be outlined (see BS 4202044, clause 6.7).
 However, these limitations should be avoided wherever possible, for example by undertaking additional surveys.
 All surveys should be carried out by suitably skilled and experienced staff.
 Certain protected species surveys must be carried out under the appropriate licence.
-If surveys are undertaken out of the optimal survey season, or there are other substantive limitations to the data collected, further information may be needed to ensure that the EcIA is robust. - 3.14 If it is not feasible to gain access to land beyond the project site, it may be possible to undertake a basic survey from public highways or other accessible public spaces.
+If surveys are undertaken out of the optimal survey season, or there are other substantive limitations to the data collected, further information may be needed to ensure that the EcIA is robust.

+3.14 If it is not feasible to gain access to land beyond the project site, it may be possible to undertake a basic survey45 from public highways or other accessible public spaces46.
 The considerable limitations of this type of survey and the influence on confidence in the conclusions should be assessed and reported.
-Where feasible, survey limitations should be addressed: for example, if access to private land can be gained at a later date, survey findings should be updated. - 3.15 Desk study information can be obtained from a range of sources, including the local environmental records centre, local nature conservation groups and individuals, previous survey reports for the site or other sites in the surrounding area, and various web-based sources.
+Where feasible, survey limitations should be addressed: for example, if access to private land can be gained at a later date, survey findings should be updated.

+3.15 Desk study information can be obtained from a range of sources, including the local environmental records centre, local nature conservation groups and individuals, previous survey reports for the site or other sites in the surrounding area, and various web-based sources47.
 Aerial photographs or other remote sensing data such as satellite images, Lidar data and hydrographic data can provide insight into spatial and temporal relationships.